tsimps/midterm-project/README.md

 * Integrate Chart.js features to display statics on stops/routes
 * Find the markers currently in view, show the routes for those stops dynamically
 * Allow the user to select routes and do something
+* Add trolley ridership and MFL/BSL ridership and Data
+* Show routes with line-weight by ridership/load